stillwater-sc/hardposit/README.md

-Berkeley Hardware Floating-Point Units
+Stillwater Hardware Posit Arithmitic Units
 ======================================

-This repository contains hardware floating-point units written in Chisel.
+This repository contains hardware posit arithmetic units written in Chisel.
-This library contains parameterized floating-point units for fused multiply-add operations, conversions between integer and floating-point numbers, and conversions between floating-point conversions with different precision.
+This library contains parameterized posit units for fused multiply-add operations, conversions between integer and posit numbers, and conversions between posit numbers with different precision.

+This library is modeled (and forked) after the Berkeley Hardfloat library for IEEE floating-point units.

 **WARNING**:
 These units are works in progress.
 They may not be yet completely free of